 1. Integrate art in outdoor spaces.

 Outdoor spaces like parks are crucial in every community.
 It provides a space for people to relax, read, and interact.
-A park is considered as democratic space, meaning it is free to everyone, regardless of race, beliefs, and political affiliation.
+A park is considered a democratic space, meaning it is free to everyone, regardless of race, beliefs, and political affiliation.

-Art is incorporated in outdoor spaces through installations, performances, concerts, and exhibits.
-Outdoor art can pave the way to interaction that is centered on cultural understanding.
+Art is incorporated into outdoor spaces through installations, performances, concerts, and exhibits.
+Outdoor art can pave the way to the interaction that is centered on cultural understanding.
 In addition, seeing art outdoors is beneficial in uplifting the psyche of the citizens.
 The presence of arts and culture will make the citizens feel connected with the place.